What's on this page...

 This area has one of – if not the – most dramatic coastlines in the UK, where north Scotland’s mountain regions meet the sea in a series of dramatic cliffs overlooking countless secluded bays and pristine beaches.

-It was during my last visit to Sutherland, and while exploring the nearby Kyle of Tongue, that I took a minor diversion down a single-track road just a few hundred yards north of the A838 bridge and discovered a place that I just had to share on this website.
+It was during my last visit to Sutherland, and while exploring the nearby Kyle of Tongue, that I took a minor diversion down a single-track road just a few hundred yards north of the A838 bridge and discovered a place that I just had to share with you.

 Not knowing what I’d find at the end of the road I decided to stop at the first village I found – and that just so happened to be Talmine.